Trump dines at a restaurant near the White House to promote his DC crime crackdown

 In addition to Washington, Trump deployed the National Guard to Los Angeles in June and has threatened to send troops to other, largely Democratic cities, including Baltimore, New Orleans and Chicago — where state and local authorities already are bracing for operations to sharply increase immigration enforcement.

-He said Tuesday night that, “We’re going to be announcing another city that we’re going to very shortly,” then said it could be as soon as Wednesday.
-He added that the mayor of that place, as well as the governor of the state it is in “would love us to be there.”
+He said Tuesday night, “We’re going to be announcing another city that we’re going to very shortly,” then said it could be as soon as Wednesday.
+He added that the mayor of that city and the governor of the state it is in “would love us to be there.”

 That follows Trump posting over the weekend a parody image from "Apocalypse Now" featuring a ball of flames as helicopters zoom over the lakefront and skyline of Chicago, the nation's third-largest city.